 How Many People Use Twitter?

-The number of those who check their Twitter accounts at least once a month is 269.6 million, and it’s still rising.
-Projections show that this number will climb up to 275 million in 2020.
+The number of those who check their Twitter accounts at least once a month is 339.6 million, and it’s still rising.

-Twitter analytics show that just over 20% of the UK’s population actively uses Twitter.
+Twitter analytics show that just over 29% of the UK’s population actively uses Twitter.
 In fact, the UK is the third biggest market for Twitter.
-The fourth and fifth spots are taken by Saudi Arabia (10.1 million active users) and Russia (9.9 million).
+The fourth and fifth spots are taken by Saudi Arabia (14.35 million active users) and Brazil (12.15 million).

 4. Twitter has 68 million monthly active users in the US.